fabiogouw/spark-aws-messaging/README.md

 # Spark - AWS SQS Sink
-An example of a custom sink provider for Apache Spark that sends the contents of a dataframe to AWS SQS.
-It was heavily inspired by the code of this repo https://github.com/aamargajbhiye/big-data-projects.
+A custom sink provider for Apache Spark that sends the contents of a dataframe to AWS SQS.

 It grabs the content of the first column of the dataframe and sends it to an AWS SQS queue.
 It needs the following parameters:
 - **region** of the queue (us-east-2, for instance)